Gio Benitez: Personal life

 Benitez is openly gay; he became engaged to his partner Tommy DiDario on September 17, 2015, in Paris.
 They married in a Miami ceremony on April 16, 2016.
 DiDario is a fitness trainer and Instagram influencer who has also appeared on television shows, including Rachael Ray.

-On November 8, 2025, Benitez participated in the rites of reception into the Roman Catholic Church.
+On November 8, 2025, Benitez was received into the Roman Catholic Church through a Confirmation Mass.
+His husband, DiDario served as his sponsor and Father James Martin participated.